0x53616b61692e/0x53616b61692e/README.md

 - 👋 Hi, I’m Sakai
-- 👀 I’m currently learining python
+- 👀 16 y/o
-- 🌱 I’m interested on learning other languages
+- 🌱 I’m currently learing Python, but i'm also interested on learning other languages in the future
 - 📫 Reach me on discord: sakai.